 Blueberry Banana Muffins are a total treat, especially when they taste like they came from a bakery.
 This easy recipe is a favorite—the muffins are sweet enough to taste like a treat, but wholesome enough to fill up little tummies and provide energy for a few hours.

 Blueberry Banana Muffins

-I made this recipe on a recent weekend and we had them for breakfast and snacks through the week.
+I love to make this healthy muffin recipe on the weekend to store and serve for quick breakfasts and snacks throughout the week.
 They store extremely well in the fridge and are great either served chilled or slightly warmed up.
-You can also make them without dairy and nuts, which is nice for families who have restricted diets in the house.
+You can also make them without dairy and nuts, which is nice for families who have restricted diets in the house!

 Blueberry Banana Muffins with Oatmeal

 You may wonder why so many of my muffin and bread recipes have ground rolled oats as the base, rather than flour.
 The short answer is because it’s an easy way to make gluten-free baked goods without needing a whole long list of specialty flours.
 (Just be sure to buy gluten free oats if you need them to be certified.)

 A longer answer is that I like making muffins with a dose of whole grains for both long lasting energy and a bit of fiber, and with this recipe, I was thinking of something that I could bring to a mom friend who’s about to have a baby.
 (Oats are always recommended as a good food to help with milk production!)

 TIP: This recipe is a great alternative to regular oatmeal if your kids aren’t big fans.
 It has similar nutrition and is easy to make ahead and store in the fridge until breakfast time.
 (My toddler likes the mini muffins topped with cream cheese!)

 To make this recipe you’ll need: